3rd/image.nvim/README.md

          }
          ```

-      - You can remove the lines with _comment and _comment2 in them, once you are done and have tried every available option until one or more worked!
+      - You can remove the lines with `_comment` and `_comment2`, once you have tried every available option until one or more worked!

 #### ImageMagick